win21H2/Image-Recognition-win21H2/README.md

 ```
 Once you have uploaded the code to the board, you can see that if you open up the serial monitor and set the baud rate to ```9600``` and start inputting values like "a", you should see the LED on pin 4 light up and vice versa with the other LEDs

-# Including the Arduino board (With the Jetson using an example)
+# Including the Arduino board with the Jetson using an example
 >During this stage you will upload and test the example code with the Jetson nano

 Step 1.
-Open up the file Image-recognition-win21H2 >> test code >> arduinoledtest.ino and load it to the Arduino IDE
+Open up the file `Image-recognition-win21H2` >> `test code` >> `arduinoledtest.ino` and load it to the Arduino IDE
 >Description: You should see something that looks like the below code.
 In short, this code will be the test code we will use to check if the Jetson is sending the serial commands to the Arduino.

 ```c++